OxfordEconomics/CountryLists/README.md

 .import "c:/myDirectory/myTableWithNonstandardCountryNames.csv" myTableWithNonstandardCountryNames
 ```

-Next, put this code into a .sql file and run it in your database manager:
+Next, put this code into a .sql file and run it, either in a command prompt or in your database manager (e.g., [DBeaver](https://dbeaver.io/)):
 ```
 /************************* Join country ISO codes for REPORTER *************************/ /** Create a table in my database called myTableWithStandardCountryNames **/